kichijiro/arkserverconfig/README.md

 https://ark.wiki.gg/wiki/Server_configuration

 ## apply
+`EnableCheats <Password>`
-`cheat forceupdatedynamicconfig`  -- this is the Cheat Command you'll use in game
+`admincheat forceupdatedynamicconfig`  -- this is the Cheat Command you'll use in game

 ## These go into your command line launcher
 `-UseDynamicConfig ? customdynamicconfigurl="https://dl.dropboxusercontent.com//s/..."`